This Winter, Get Your Glow On

 Scientists have been working on formulating a stable solution.
 The absolute winner is 3-O-Ethyl ascorbic acid, followed by L-ascorbic acid 2-glucoside.

 The even better news?
 We used both of them in our Superhero Vitamin S Serum.

 ~ In the heat ~ Did you know Vitamin C makes your sunscreen bullet-proof?
 Sunscreens block only 55% of the free radicals produced by UV rays.
 To fully protect from the UV, it is best to combine sunscreens with a topical antioxidant, such as Vitamin C.

 While Vitamin C does not absorb UV light, it neutralizes free radicals.
 This effect is not seen with sunscreens.

 So before you succumb to the seductive tropical rays, apply Vitamin C Serum on freshly cleansed skin, wait 60 seconds and follow up with the sunscreen of your choice.

-~ The take-away ~ Vitamin C is a potent antioxidant drug and a star cosmeceutical - a cosmetic with medicinal properties.
-It can be used to treat and prevent photoageing (premature signs of aging due to sun exposure) and hyperpigmentation (dark patches, age-spots and sun damage).
+~ The take-away ~ Vitamin is a potent antioxidant drug and a star cosmeceutical – a cosmetic with medicinal properties.
+It can be used to treat and prevent photoaging (premature signs of aging due to sun exposure) and hyperpigmentation (dark patches, age spots, and sun damage).